cuustard/uni/SCC.111.md

 - Saad Ezini
 - Nigel Davies

-The module aims for me to understand Sofware Development.
+The module aims to help me understand software development.
 This includes...

 - ...instilling the knowledge, understanding, and skills expected of a principled computer programmer.
 - ...developing a coherent understanding of the principles & practice of imperative programming, the software development lifecycle, and its associated tools and techniques